 What are the possible side effects of Adderall?

 Adderall can be life-changing for people with ADHD by helping with organization, task completion, concentration, and hyperactivity.
-It also carries potential side effects, including anxiety, insomnia, dry mouth, and mood swings—even for those who need it.
+However, it also carries potential side effects, including anxiety, insomnia, dry mouth, and mood swings.
 Additionally, it's hard to avoid the medication rebound that comes with most stimulant medications.

 How does Adderall affect someone without ADHD?

-For people without ADHD, Adderall can increase levels of dopamine—and other neurotransmitters—too much, leading to euphoria, paranoia, mania, hallucinations, or psychosis.
+For people without ADHD, Adderall can increase levels of dopamine too much, causing euphoria, paranoia, mania, hallucinations, or psychosis.

 Withdrawal from Adderall can cause panic attacks, abdominal pain, and fatigue.